Social Icons

 Directed by Gareth Edwards

-The writers and director focused more on the tragic events that covered the occurrences of these monsters than they did the monsters themselves, which to me was the selling point of the movie.
-Godzilla saving the day was happening in the background and it was also a sight to see, as he battles these creatures, and almost getting himself killed while trying to stop them.
+The writers and director focused more on the tragic events surrounding these monsters than on the monsters themselves, which, to me, was the selling point of the movie.
+Godzilla saving the day happens in the background, but it’s still a sight to see as he battles these creatures, nearly getting himself killed in the process.

-The Godzilla franchise has been running between Japan and USA since 1954 and it is in the Guinness World Records as the longest continuously running movie franchise and this movie is a retelling of the origin of Godzilla in this modern time.
+The Godzilla franchise has been running between Japan and the USA since 1954 and holds a Guinness World Record as the longest continuously running movie franchise.
+This film is a modern retelling of Godzilla’s origin story.

-Well, there is more to this story than what I’m trying to expose above, so I advice that you go see the movie for yourself and discover the fun that it packs.
+There’s much more to this story than what I’ve shared here, so I recommend you go see the movie for yourself and experience the excitement it delivers.

 0 comments: